NILD01/node-red-contrib-operatelogic/README.md

 ## Rules

 Rules can be added/removed.
-In these rules, you can check flow or global variables against string, number, boolean, flow variable, and global variable with operators.
+In these rules, you can check flow or global variables against string, number, boolean, flow, and globals  with operators.
 These operators are:
 - `==`: equal
 - `!=`: not equal
 - `>`: greater